orkank/Launchpad-MK2/readme.md

   - Restart the Audio MIDI Setup application
   - Ensure no other applications are using the Launchpad

-If you successfully run this on other operating systems, please let us know so we can update the compatibility list.
+If you successfully run this on other operating systems, please let me know so I can update the compatibility list.

 ## Notes